 When a 5-year-old lashes out, it is not usually an immediate reaction.
-If you watch them closely enough, you will start to notice the signs that a right hook is on the cards.
+If you watch them closely enough, you will notice the signs that a right hook is on the cards.

 3. Behave Yourself

 OK, there are two things I mean by this.
 1. Do not punch people.
-It goes without saying that kids learn how to behave from those around them.
+Kids learn how to behave from those around them.
 If you punch people, your 5-year-old will punch people.
 2. When play fighting, explain the rules.